Hailey Burleson flying high as Washington hosts NCAA Regional gymnastics meet

 “They say gymnastics stunts your growth, but I don’t know,” said Burleson, who had to relearn her moves when she came back to the sport so much taller.

-Burleson is 5-foot-6, and would not stand out walking around campus, but she certainly does at a gymnastics meet where almost everyone is shorter.
+Burleson is 5 feet 6 and would not stand out walking around campus, but she certainly does at a gymnastics meet where almost everyone is shorter.
 A state high-school champion in floor exercise, she also stands out with her performance.
 She even has conquered what had been her weak spot, the balance beam.

 “I never would have thought I would have competed on beam in college,” she said.
 “It’s such a mental sport, and … I’ve figured out how to battle those nerves.
 The beam is an event where once you hit it and have a perfect routine, it’s like the best feeling ever.
 You literally killed it on a 4-inch piece of wood, so it’s super exciting.”